 Beneficiaries of the support

-Beneficiaries of support are the Ministry of the Interior as Programme Operator (hereinafter - the Ministry) and the pre-defined project implementors based on Programme Agreement between the European Economic Area Financial Mechanism Committee and the Ministry of Finance as the Focal point of the programme signed on December 4th 2019:
+Beneficiaries of support are the Ministry of the Interior as the Programme Operator and the pre-defined project promoters based on the Programme Agreement between the European Economic Area Financial Mechanism Committee and the Ministry of Finance as the Focal point of the programme signed on December 4th 2019:

-- Latvian State Police for ”Support to the State Police for increasing effectiveness and quality of economic crime investigation in Latvia” project;
+- State Police of Latvia for ”Support to the State Police for increasing effectiveness and quality of economic crime investigation in Latvia” project;

 - Financial Intelligence Unit of Latvia for “Improvement of employees’ knowledge in combating money laundering in Latvia” project;

-- Ministry of Welfare for “Support for Barnahus implementation in Latvia” project.
+- Ministry of Welfare of the Republic of Latvia for “Support for Barnahus implementation in Latvia” project;

 - Programme level initiatives to strengthen bilateral relations between Latvia and the Donor states (Norway, Iceland and Liechtenstein);